Lyuji282/VRChat-Avatars-3.0/README.md

 > The system is disabled when you animate off the Light Slash/Collider object.
 >
 > Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
 Run it again any time the layers related to this package change index order in your FX controller.
 This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
+>
+> Write defaults ON is not supported for this package.

 </details>